lucasjwilber/data-structures-and-algorithms/BLOG.md

 Define the recursive helper method, which
   1. Splits the input array into left and right halves
   2. Recursively splits each half using itself
-  3. Uses the merge method to combine the two array halves Define the merge method, which
+  3. Uses the merge method to combine the two sorted array halves once they've been split to be one index long

+Define the merge method, which
-  1. Iterates through either half of the array
+  1. Iterates through either sorted array
-  2. Compares the values of each array and inserts them into the original array in sorted order
+  2. Compares the values of each and inserts them into a new array in sorted order
   3. If either left or right is longer than the other, adds the rest of its values to the original.

 ## Pseudo Code